 - 9. Retirement schemes are generally either constituted as trusts or insurance arrangements (policies).
 Retirement schemes in Hong Kong are required to be registered under the MPFSO or the ORSO, although schemes may apply to the MPFA for an exemption.
 The MPFA assumes the role as the Registrar of Occupational Retirement Schemes (Registrar) in administering the ORSO with effect from 10 January 2000.
-Exemption from the ORSO (section 7) is allowed for schemes with not more than 10% or 50 of their members, whichever is less, being Hong Kong permanent identity card holders.
-In exceptional cases, exemption may also be granted, at the discretion of the MPFA, for offshore schemes which are registered or approved by a recognised overseas authority. - 10.
+Application for an Exemption exemption certificate from the ORSO (section 7) is allowed for schemes with not more than 10% or 50 of their members, whichever is less, being Hong Kong permanent identity card holders.
+In exceptional cases, exemption may also be granted, at the discretion of the MPFA, for offshore schemes which are registered or approved by a recognised overseas authority with effect from 26 June 2020 (commencement date of the Amendment Ordinance). - 10.
 The environment in which a retirement scheme operates is different from that of most commercial enterprises.
 The auditor would need to be familiar with the regulatory background to retirement schemes, in particular the requirements of the MPFSO, the General Regulation, the Exemption Regulation, the ORSO, the relevant Rules, guidelines and codes issued by the MPFA, as appropriate, and the accounting aspects of their operation before commencing the audit. - 11.
 For schemes registered under the MPFSO or the ORSO, the trustee/administrator has various responsibilities imposed by the MPFSO/ORSO, the General Regulation, the Exemption Regulation, the relevant Rules, guidelines and codes issued by the MPFA.
 The three main objectives of the MPFSO/ORSO, the General Regulation, the Exemption Regulation, the relevant Rules, guidelines and codes issued by the MPFA are regulation, segregation and information.